Influenza vaccineVaccine - influenza; Immunization - influenza; Flu shot; Flu vaccine

 Persons 9 years and older need a single flu shot each year.
 Children 6 months to 8 years old should get two shots at least 1 month apart if they are getting the flu vaccine for the first time.
 Be sure to ask your child's doctor for more specific information.

 Most people are protected from the flu about 2 weeks after receiving the vaccine.

 RISKS AND SIDE EFFECTS

-Most people have no side effects from the flu shot.
-Soreness at the injection site or minor aches and low grade fever may be present for several days.
+Most people have no side effects from the flu vaccine.
+Soreness at the injection site, minor aches, or a low grade fever may be present for several days.